nielsenjared/nielsenjared.github.io/content/blog/algorithm-quick-sort/index.md

 THEN TODO
 ```

 That’s our general outline.
-We know our input conditions, an unsorted array, and our output requirements, a sorted array, and our goal is to TODO.
+We know our input conditions, an unsorted array, and our output requirements, a sorted array, and our goal is efficiency.

 Let’s make a plan!